-- Adverse event following immunization (AEFI) Any untoward medical event following immunization that is temporally (i.e., occurs within a biologically plausible timeframe after receipt of vaccine) but not necessarily causally associated.8 - 2.
-Serious AEFI For the purpose of this report, a serious AEFI is one that resulted in hospitalization, permanent disability/incapacity, or death.
+- 1. Adverse event following immunization (AEFI) Any untoward medical event following immunization that is temporally (i.e., occurs within a biologically plausible timeframe after receipt of vaccine) but not necessarily causally associated.8 - 2.
+Serious AEFI For the purpose of this report, a serious AEFI is one that resulted in hospitalization or a prolongation of hospitalization, permanent disability/incapacity, or death.